EugTech/Open-Eugene/docs/moz-blog-post.md

 * Welcoming to all participants, from any background.

-EugeneTech’s mission of creating open and inclusive tech community in Eugene runs projects in the open.
-We’ve been doing this without formal training for projects like KING-PONG that wrangled a dozen collaborators with diverse skills to make those events amazing.
+EugeneTech, with its mission of creating open and inclusive tech community in Eugene, runs projects in the open.
+We’ve been doing this without formal training for projects like KING-PONG that wrangled a dozen collaborators with diverse skills.
+Now we are formalizing our processes.
 We use tools like the Switchboard and the ET-Slack to work open.
-Tools we also maintain for the community as a community service.
+These are tools we also maintain for the community as a free community service.
+How open is that?

 ## Say hello to Open Eugene Festival